 All refunds due to students for any reason whatsoever will be forfeited unless called for on or before June 30 of the University year in which they are due.
 Should June 30 fall on a Sunday or on a day when the Business Office is closed, the refund will be made on the next business day.

-The appeal process for exceptions to this published policy on refunds is through the Office of the Chancellor for tuition and the Office of the Associate Chancellor for room and board
+The appeal process for exceptions to this published policy on refunds is through the Office of the Provost for tuition and Student Affairs for room and board.